dbanalyticsco/usaa-dbt-course/labs/lab3.md

 Create a seed file with the store IDs and names.
 Add a number column to our `orders` model called `store_name`.

+The store mappings are as follows:

+* Store ID 1: New York
+* Store ID 2: Los Angeles
+* Store ID 3: Dallas

 ## Links and Walkthrough Guides

 The following links will be useful for these exercises: